dobrishinov/PowerLinkESP/README.md

 Below is a list of upcoming features and enhancements:

+:heavy_check_mark: [Done] Added option to set the update frequency for the charts.

+:heavy_check_mark: [Done] Added favicon with nice power icon.

+:heavy_check_mark: [Done] Added Alarm threshold notifications with audible alerts when Voltage, Current, or Power reach specified values..

 :hourglass_flowing_sand: Update README regularly.

-:heavy_check_mark: Added option to set the update frequency for the charts.

-:heavy_check_mark: Added favicon with nice power icon.

-:heavy_check_mark: Added Alarm threshold notifications with audible alerts when Voltage, Current, or Power reach specified values..

 :star: :rainbow: :star: Feel free to suggest new features or improvements by opening an issue or submitting a pull request.
 Your contributions are always welcome!